ncvetan/rose/README.md

 # Rose - A Graphics Engine

-The primary goal when creating this engine was to learn about graphics programming techniques
+The goal when creating this engine was to drive my learning about computer graphics techniques.

 ## Installation